menu

 In Pecos, however, the average commute to work is quite long.
 On average, people spend 37.90 minutes each day getting to work, which is significantly higher than the national average.

-Pecos is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Pecos does not have a public transit system used by locals to get to and from work.

 Demographics